GlenR16/BankManagementApplication/README.md

 - Uses large amount of RAM and CPU resources.

 ## Tasks remaining
-- Add remaining pages to frontend.
+- Final Optimizations and improvements.
 ------------------------------------------------
 - Use at least 3 design patterns while implementing solution
 - Enabling SSL